-For the past six months, I’ve used a Garmin Forerunner 245 to track my running.
+For a while now, I’ve used a Garmin Forerunner 245 to track my running.
 Overall, I’ve loved it – except for the occasional cadence lock.
-I couldn’t find a solution for this problem, until I got a Garmin Heart Rate Monitor.
+I couldn’t get reliable heart rate data until I started using a Garmin heart rate monitor with a chest strap.

-I received a Garmin HRM Dual Heart Rate Monitor as a Christmas gift, and I’ve tried it out on a few runs so far.
-It seems to have eliminated the cadence lock problem, and I’ve noticed a smoother, presumably more accurate heart rate measurement.
+I originally received a Garmin HRM Dual Heart Rate Monitor as a Christmas gift, and I’ve used it for over a year.
+It has eliminated the problem of cadence lock, and I’ve generally noticed smoother and more accurate heart rate data.

-The Problem with Optical Heart Rate Monitors – Cadence Lock
+The Problem with Optical Heart Rate Sensors – Cadence Lock

 Overall, I love my Forerunner 245.
-It has a decent optical heart rate monitor.
-For much of the summer and fall I didn’t notice any problems.
+It has a decent optical heart rate sensor.
+For much of the summer and fall I didn’t notice any major problems.

 There is a bit of a lag in the measurement, and it won’t register the increase in heart rate from a hill or interval at first.
 But over steady state runs, it seemed to do a good job.

-But lately, it has started to give me problems.
-On several runs in December, I had a clear example of cadence lock.
-My heart rate would be in the moderate range – 140 to 150 – and then all of a sudden it would shoot to 180 or 190.
+But once it got cold outside, I started to have some problems.
+On several runs my heart rate would be in the moderate range – 140 to 150 – and then all of a sudden it would shoot to 180 or 190.
 I knew there was no way my heart rate had actually spiked that much.
+I quickly realized that this was the phenomenon often called “cadence lock” by runners.

 The graph above is a good example of the problem in practice.
 I took this chart form my long run last week – an easy 11 mile run.